+Indicator Annual / Interim Monitoring Target Assessment trigger Performance 1 April 2016 - 31 March 2017 Production of SPG.
+SPG not produced within 9 months of adopting Plan.

+Following an analysis of the types of applications received for renewable energy installations, it is considered that the SPG should focus on wind and solar energy developments instead of on general renewable energy.

-Indicator Annual / Interim Monitoring Target Assessment trigger Performance 1 April 2015 - 31 March 2016 Performance 1 April 2016 - 31 March 2017 Performance 1 April 2017 - 31 March 2018 Production of SPG.
-SPG not produced within 9 months of adopting Plan. wind and solar energy de evelopments instead of c been prepared within 9 n received for renewable er on general renewable ener nonths of the adoption of d feed into the SPG.
-The d gy. the Plan, however du ring its preparation, it was considered that the Conclusion: The draft SPG has been Future steps to be take None required at this sta en (if necessary): blished for consultation in Summer 2018.
+The SPG should have been prepared within 9 months of the adoption of the Plan, however during its preparation, it was considered that the Landscape Sensitivity and Capacity Study should feed into the SPG.
+The draft SPG has been prepared and will be published for consultation in Summer 2018.

+The draft SPG has been prepared and will be published for consultation in Summer 2018.

+None required at this stage.